Industries2 min read

 What a prospect actually wants to hear

-The honest answer is usually impressive.
-You know that abandoned cart sequences with a 4–6 day window outperform shorter intervals by double digits in home furnishings.
-You know that video-first Meta campaigns for fashion brands in the €50–150 AOV range consistently beat static creative.
-You know which Klaviyo flows move the needle for subscription brands versus one-time purchase models.
+Your honest answer is usually good.
+You know abandoned cart sequences with a 4 to 6 day window beat shorter intervals by double digits in home furnishings.
+You know video-first Meta campaigns for fashion brands in the €50 to €150 AOV range tend to outperform static creative.
+You know which Klaviyo flows move revenue for subscription brands and which ones quietly do nothing for one-time purchase models.

 From campaign reports to a living library